Palestinian gunman wounds 2 Israelis in Jerusalem shooting

-JERUSALEM (AP) — A Palestinian assailant late Saturday opened fire at an Israeli military checkpoint in east Jerusalem seriously wounding two people, Israeli authorities said, hours after a pair of Palestinian teenagers were killed during an Israeli military raid in the occupied West Bank.
+JERUSALEM (AP) — A Palestinian assailantopened fire at an Israeli military checkpoint in east Jerusalem seriously wounding two people late Saturday, Israeli authorities said, hours after a pair of Palestinian teenagers were killed during an Israeli military raid in the occupied West Bank.

 It was the latest bloodshed in the deadliest round of fighting in the area in seven years.
 It also came less than 24 hours before Israel was to begin celebrating the weeklong Sukkot holiday, a time when tens of thousands of Jews visit the holy city.